MNIT-DOT-a11y/mnit-dot-a11y.github.io/_checklist-native/field-errors.md

 screenreader:
   Error message:  |
-    “Error” is usually announced as alt text for an error icon and the error message announcement follows it
+    “Error” is usually announced as the alt text for an error icon, and the error message announcement follows it

 group: |
     Group elements that are logical, like the error icon and the error message